This page contains affiliate links. Please read our disclosure for more info.

 We exchange our reusable 19 litre jug at local shops every two days which costs 16,000-20,000 IDR ($1.14-1.43).

-This includes motorbike rental and petrol as listed separately in the table above (I use tags in Trail Wallet to track subcategories like this).
+This includes motorbike rental and petrol as listed separately in the table above.
 It costs 550,000 IDR ($40) a month to rent an automatic Scoopy scooter and 20,000 IDR ($1.43) to fill our tank with petrol.
 As we live outside town we drive everywhere.

 Other transport costs include taxis around town when we had guests (50,000 IDR/ $3.57 a ride), and two side trips we took.
 We paid 370,000 IDR ($26.42) for a taxi from Balangan beach a few hours away to Ubud and 600,000 IDR ($43) each for a return speed boat ride to Gili Air where we spent four days.